Skip to content

 • US Senators To Bush: Show Leadership On Climate

-• Blog Post Climate change extreme energy Oil Politics
+• Climate impacts extreme energy Oil Politics

 Forty US senators have sent a letter to President Bush, urging him to “provide leadership” on climate change, and warning that the US could lose its competitive edge in a “carbon conscious” world.